 The grounds are used by the International Rugby and football teams for training who can often be seen on the pitch from the meeting rooms here.

 With free transfers from the Vale Resort, arrive and be met by one of the managing directors of the resort, to embark on an exclusive tour of the gin distillery which opened in 2020.
 There will be insights into what makes this family run business grow from strength to strength and some of the challenges they face along the way.
 For dinner, there is a full Welsh banquet served in a private dining room, with entertainment of a Welsh choir or Welsh harpist.
 Full and exclusive access to the rest of the castle and grounds creates a more relaxed but still exclusive evening.

 The last morning in Wales can be spent at the Vale Resort with a few options to spend some free time including a round of golf, clay pigeon shooting or a spa treatment.
 Alternatively, just a few minutes away, Llanerch Vineyard provide tours and tasting of their wines.
 It is also home to Angela Gray’s Cookery School.
 Discover new baking skills with these fun workshops.
 Lunch can either be served at the at the vineyard or resort with plenty of local produce to sample.

 Another option is to visit The Royal Mint, just a five minute drive away in Llantrisant.
 Here after some stringent security clearance checks, embark on a fascinating journey through this remarkable working factory.
 Guided exclusively on a VIP curated tour, learn more about the manufacturing process, the machinery used and the 1000 years of history of the mint.
-The skilled workforce can be watched producing not only the British coins in use today but also commemorative coins for Britain and across the world.
+The skilled workforce can be watched producing not only the British coins in use today but also commemorative coins and medals for Britain and across the world.
 For a special reward programme, there are also tailored packages available, which include a curated tour, lunch and an opportunity to strike one of the bronze silver or gold Britannia coins.